 3. Bacopa Monnieri

-Native to India, South Asia, and the southern region of USA, Bacopa Monnieri is a perennial creeping herb, with its roots in ancient Ayurvedic medicine.
+Native to India, South Asia, and the southern region of the USA, Bacopa Monnieri is a perennial creeping herb, with its roots in ancient Ayurvedic medicine.
 It has a wide range of health benefits but is better known for its effectiveness as a natural nootropic.

-The herb has the ability to stimulate nerve cells and create synapses which are more responsive to impulses, by promoting the growth of the dendrite cells.
+The herb has the ability to stimulate nerve cells and create synapses that are more responsive to impulses, by promoting the growth of the dendrite cells.
 It can positively affect the brain’s hippocampus, which is central to all the cognitive functions of the brain.